 Is Trinity a Selective or non-selective school?

-Trinity is a non-selective Anglican day and boarding boys school in Sydney’s inner-west.
+Trinity is a non-selective Anglican boys’ school in Sydney’s inner-west.

 Why should we choose Trinity?